Chart Color Schemes

 Educational achievement in Coes Creek places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

 The area's university qualification rate is 17.4%, significantly lower than Australia's average of 30.4%.
+This indicates a need for targeted educational initiatives.
 Bachelor degrees are the most common at 11.2%, followed by graduate diplomas (3.6%) and postgraduate qualifications (2.6%).
-Vocational credentials are prevalent, with 41.9% of residents aged 15+ holding them, including advanced diplomas (12.8%) and certificates (29.1%).
-Educational participation is high at 26.5%, with 9.5% in secondary education, 9.0% in primary education, and 2.3% pursuing tertiary education.
+Trade and technical skills are prevalent, with 41.9% of residents aged 15+ holding vocational credentials – advanced diplomas (12.8%) and certificates (29.1%).

-Educational participation is notably high, with 26.5% of residents currently enrolled in formal education.
+Educational participation is high, with 26.5% of residents currently enrolled in formal education.
 This includes 9.5% in secondary education, 9.0% in primary education, and 2.3% pursuing tertiary education.

 Frequently Asked Questions - Education